 When it comes to the Cheltenham Festival, stats are your friend.
 Some horses will run at the festival numerous times and how they perform at one festival can be a great indicator of how they will do in the next.

-The biggest race to bet on is the Gold Cup and historical data is a good way of predicting the winner in 2021.
+The biggest race to bet on is the Gold Cup on Day 4 of the Festival and historical data is a good way of predicting the winner in 2021.

 Age: Look for horses between 7-9 years old.